 However, this is an exciting time to be a part of the automotive industry with disruptive innovations in electric vehicles, autonomous vehicles, and other mobility solutions.
 In this article, we will read about the changing role of product managers with the disruptions being caused.

 The automotive industry in today’s times is changing vastly with electrical vehicles also making an entry into the industry.
 The automotive industry is strongly driven by the forces of connectivity, mobility, design, and technology.
 And automotive product development makes sure to maintain a sync among all of these in order to keep the standards high.

 Keep reading to know more about product management in the automotive industry.

 Read: A complete guide on product manager career growth

-In the automobile companies, there is less freedom for innovation given to product managers.
-Usually, a top-down hierarchical approach is adopted for decision making and other processes.
+In automobile companies, there is less freedom for innovation given to product managers.
+Usually, a top-down hierarchical approach is adopted for decision-making and other processes.